Coteh/syntaxdb-atom-plugin/README.md

 - Previous tab shortcut registers twice if not released immediately. [#2](https://github.com/Coteh/syntaxdb-atom-plugin/issues/2)

 # Future Additions
+- Finish spec tests
 - Convert to CoffeeScript
-- Save some common results to cache (via View serialization or some other method)
+- Save common results to cache (via View serialization or some other method)